 06 of 10

 While it's okay to offer a little sliver of lean meat, avoid letting your cat feast on the pan drippings, drink the gravy or eat the whipped cream off your leftover pie.
-Make sure treats make up no more than 10% of your cat's daily food intake.
+Make sure treats make up no more than 10 percent of your cat's daily food intake.

 If you think your cat has consumed a poisonous food, contact your veterinarian or an animal poison center (fees may apply):